 Or, the project can be given the full documentary treatment.
 A large enough budget can support interviews with department heads and workers on the shop floor, actuality and visuals of people doing their job, archival footage of the company’s history and flashy animations that show how the company’s widgets are made.
 You could even tie all these elements together with professional narration and an original music score.

-Ask your client what kind of money they’ve set aside for the project.
+Ask your client what kind of money they have set aside for the project.

-How do you know which way to go — hi or lo?
+How do you know which way to go, high or low?
 Ask your client what kind of money they’ve set aside for the project.
-If it amounts to barely enough to produce option one — photos and voice over — tell the client upfront about the limitations of their budget.
+If it amounts to barely enough to produce option one—photos and voice over—tell the client upfront about the limitations of their budget.

-Whichever way the creative goes, once the script is in place, it’s showtime — time to show them the money — i.e. how you intend to spend it.
+Whichever way the creative goes, once the script is in place, it’s time to show them the money—how you intend to spend it.

 Breaking it down